eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 zarr_end <- Sys.time()
 ```

-## SAFE Example
+## SAFE example

 The following example accesses the same 60-metre quicklook image as the
 example above, using SAFE instead of EOPF Zarr.
-We will show how using
-Zarr takes less time, memory, and downloads less data.

 For this portion of the tutorial, we also require
 [`httr2`](https://httr2.r-lib.org/) (for working with APIs),